 How to Title the Trust Account

 certification of trust or the trust agreement for the full legal name of the trust and information on how to hold title.
 As shown in the examples listed above, you will typically want to include the date of the trust when transferring title to a trust.
 Also, how you title the trust account will depend on whether the trustee and the settlor are the same person or the settlor has appointed another person or company to serve as trustee.Failure to correctly title trust assets can cause a myriad of problems.
 For example, if the trustee puts trust assets in an investment account titled in his own name as an individual, rather than as trustee, he will be deemed the legal owner of such assets and subject to taxes thereon.
 Holding title to trust property in a manner other than as specified in the trust agreement can also subject the trustee to personal liability and penalties for violation of applicable laws.
-To learn more see Books for Trustees.
+For more in-depth coverage of this topic, check out the Pennyborn.com list of Books for Trustees.

 Trust Restrictions on Investments